 If your canine companion is less than a year old, monthly visits to your vet are recommended.

-Throughout your dog's first year of life, they will need to get several rounds of vaccinations in order to help keep them safe against a range of common infectious diseases such as parvo, distemper, corona, parainfluenza, leptospirosis, and rabies.
-Your puppy will be given these vaccines over a 16 week period and they will go a long way in helping your pup stay healthy.
+Throughout your dog's first year of life, they will need to get several rounds of vaccinations to help keep them safe against a range of common infectious diseases such as parvo, distemper, corona, parainfluenza, leptospirosis, and rabies.
+Your puppy will be given these vaccines over 16 weeks and they will go a long way in helping your pup stay healthy.

 The precise timing of your young dog's vaccinations will differentiate based on where you live and your animal companion's overall health.

-When your pooch is around 6-12 months of age, our vets recommend having them spayed or neutered in order to prevent a host of diseases and undesirable behaviors, as well as unwanted puppies.
+When your pooch is around 6-12 months of age, our vets recommend having them spayed or neutered to prevent a host of diseases and undesirable behaviors, as well as unwanted puppies.

 Adult Dogs Up To 7 Years of Age